 The kidney diet (also known as a renal diet) is an important part of treatment for chronic kidney disease (CKD).
-In the early stages of chronic kidney disease, studies have shown that limiting protein and phosphorus in a kidney-friendly diet can be beneficial to help prolong kidney function.
+In the early stages of CKD, studies have shown that limiting protein and phosphorus in a kidney-friendly diet can be beneficial to help prolong kidney function.
 Keeping blood pressure and blood sugar in control are also important to help delay kidney failure.
-In the late stage of kidney disease, patients work with their doctor and renal dietitian to make sure they get enough protein in their renal diet as well as limit phosphorus, potassium and sodium.
+Patients should work with their doctor and renal dietitian to make sure they get enough protein in their renal diet as well as limit phosphorus, potassium and sodium.
 A patient with kidney disease is generally given a diet prescription to ensure his or her nutritional needs are met.

-If a person has their diet prescription they can use this tool to help them plan their kidney diet.
+If a person has a diet prescription from their doctor or renal dietitian they can use this tool to plan their kidney diet.
 By providing information about their diet prescription — including protein grams and potassium milligrams — patients receive a meal plan, including menus and recipes for breakfast, lunch, dinner and snacks that meet their dietary requirements on the kidney diet.
 The DaVita Diet Helper helps answer the question kidney patients often ask: “What can I eat on the kidney diet?”

 This site is for informational purposes only and is not intended to be a substitute for medical advice from a physician.

 Please check with a physician if you need a diagnosis and/or for treatments as well as information regarding your specific condition.
 If you are experiencing urgent medical conditions, call 9-1-1